pacman -Syu error: unresolvable package conflicts detected error: failed to prepare transaction (conflicting dependencies) :: your-initfreedom and systemd-nss-myhostname are in conflict

 $ sudo pacman -R netctl parabola-base $ sudo pacman -Syyuu

-Updated by infinite_recursion over 1 year ago
+Updated by infinite_recursion about 2 years ago

 Yes that did it